 Rest Haven will not fund salaries unless sustainability of the program for which the salaries are being requested can be demonstrated beyond the one year grant period.
 Rest Haven will not fund any fringe benefits

 Sustainability is the ability of a program to continue operating after the Rest Haven grant is exhausted.
 Rest Haven grants are for one year only.
+If you are applying for salary support or support for a new program, it is critical that the proposal include a demonstrated plan showing how the agency will sustain the program beyond the year the grant is awarded for.

 Rest Haven will not fund general program operating support.
 A Rest Haven grant is not meant to be used for general support when other funds supporting the program have been or will be cut.
 However and as mentioned above, overhead in the form of salaries may be funded if sustainability is demonstrated.